ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-deploy-and-run-ballerina-programs.md

 |isBallerinaConf|Flag whether file is a ballerina config file|false|

 **@docker:Expose{}**
-- Supported with ballerina listeners.
+- Supported by Ballerina listeners.

 For more information, see the [Docker build extension GitHub repo](https://github.com/ballerinax/docker).